emilyproctorr/portfolio/README.md

 ## Scripts

-Here are a few examples of programming scripts I’ve developed and used.
-While this isn’t an exhaustive collection, I wanted to share a selection that highlights my work.
+I have provided a few examples of programming scripts I’ve developed and used.
+While this is far from an exhaustive collection, I wanted to share a selection that highlights my work.

 ### Bash Scripts